upala-digital-identity/docs/source/explosive-bots.rst

 Explosive bots
 ==============

 Notice that the score is higher than the deposit.
-This is where the second concept comes in.
-Explosive bots protocol.
-It ensures that anyone can delete their id at any time and grab an amount of money corresponding to their score.
+This is where Explosive bots concept comes in.
+It ensures that anyone can delete their ID at any time and grab an amount of money corresponding to their score.

 .. image:: /img/deck/bots.png

 Here a malicious user is able to get $10 from the pool.

 Sure enough other members will feel betrayed.
 And they will not let this person in again.

 A user performing such an attack is considered a bot.
 The act of stealing is immediately followed by self-destruction.
-Thus the name exploding bots.
+Thus the name Exploding bots.

 Stacking
 ========

-The third concept is stacknig.
 The same way users join groups, groups gather into hierarchies.
 Superior groups may require deposits from its subgroups.
-And in return add extra scores to their users.
-The same scores will be paid as a reward to an exploding attacker.
+And in return they add extra scores to their users (the same scores will be paid as a reward to an exploding attacker).

 .. image:: /img/deck/stacking.png

 Paths
 =====

-Both an attacker or a good user need a membership path through the group hierarchy to prove their scores.
+Both an attacker or a good user need a membership path through the group hierarchy to prove their score.

 .. image:: /img/deck/membership_paths.png

-These 4 concepts are the only constraints in the protocol.
+These are the only constraints in the protocol.
 The rest is arbitrary.

 Multiple membership
 ===================